ironclad logo

 In the suit, Gil requested that Winn-Dixie be ordered to update the website to allow access by individuals with visual impairments to the full extent required by Title III of the ADA.
 Winn-Dixie successfully argued that its website is not a public place requiring accommodation.

-The district court that initially heard the case issued an injunction requiring Winn-Dixie to make its website accessible to those with disabilities, but an appellate court later reversed the decision on the basis that websites are not places of public accommodation, meaning that they do not have to adhere to the ADA requirements for businesses and nonprofits.
+The district court initially agreed with Gil, requiring Winn-Dixie to make its site accessible.
+However, an appellate court later reversed that decision.
+It ruled that websites are not “places of public accommodation” and therefore do not have to meet the same ADA requirements as physical stores.

 Feldman v.
 Google, Inc.